Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=library-episodes"></script>

 #### Syncing model (Library/Newepisodes)
-If you are using a syncing client model we recommend newepisodes as you can get episodes for all feeds with 1 call.
-In addition you can save a lot of data transfer when using the since parameter.
-When providing a since parameter, please use the timestamp included with the last result, and not one from the client side as these might differ.
+If you are using a syncing client model we recommend `newepisodes` as you can get episodes for all feeds with 1 call.
+In addition you can save a lot of data transfer when using the `since` parameter.
+When providing a `since` parameter, please use the `timestamp` included with the last result, and not one from the client side as these might differ.

-Please note that using a syncing model will force you to get events from /library/events as the lastevent included with each episode will quickly get outdated.
-If you see a new event for an episode that you do not have received from newepisodes or you do not have locally, this means the user has undeleted the episode.
-Retrieve it with /library/episode/{episodeid}.
+Please note that using a syncing model will force you to get events from `/library/events` as the `lastevent` included with each `episode` will quickly get outdated.
+If you see a new `event` for an `episode` that you do not have received from newepisodes or you do not have locally, this means the user has undeleted the `episode`.
+Retrieve it with `/library/episode/{episodeid}`.

-If the user wants to see all episodes of a podcast (included deleted) use the /library/episodes/{castid} with “” as a filter.
+If the user wants to see all `episodes` of a podcast (included deleted) use the `/library/episodes/{castid}` with "" as a filter.
 With this information the user will be able to reset playback status (undelete) for the casts episodes.
 Clients undeletes episodes with sending a new start event (type 10).

 #### Streaming model (Library/Episodes)
 If you are using a streaming model all you will need to use is /library/episodes.
 Before you call it however you need have the information from /library/casts or library/labels as cast id or label id is a required parameter.